INVESTIGATIVE REPORT

 The "Vehicle Fingerprint"

-Flock Safety's AI doesn't just read plates.
-It creates a complete biometric profile of your vehicle — a "fingerprint" that identifies you even when plates are obscured, missing, or swapped.
+Flock Safety's AI reads plates and creates a complete biometric profile of your vehicle, a "fingerprint" that identifies you even when plates are obscured or swapped.

 "A student's vehicle is often an expression of identity, covered in stickers representing political views, musical tastes, or club affiliations.
 The 'Vehicle Fingerprint' converts these expressions into searchable data points."